Ponte de Sôr is a city in the Alto Alentejo region, within the district of

 The original fortification had six towers, but only the Queen’s Tower

-(also called the Convent Tower), the Tower of Santo António, and the
+(also called the Convent Tower), the Tower of Saint Anthony (Torre de Santo António), and the Tower of Saint Roch (Torre de São Roque) remain

 -